 Note: You may also see Advance Budget Number Requests (ADV) in SPAERC.
 The research team creates these items in SAGE.
-They are processed by Grants and Contract Accounting (GCA).
-You can view, but not modify, an ADV in SPAERC.
+They are processed by Grant and Contract Accounting (GCA).
+You can view, but not modify, an Advance in SPAERC.

-When an item of one type is related to another, they are referred to as parent and child.
+When an item of one type is related to another, we refer to them as parent and child.
 A “parent” item might be a cycle, application, or action and its “child” might be an application or another action.